rdisipio/qlstm/README.md

 $ ./example_pos.py -E 8 -H 4 -Q 0 -e 300
 ```

-If everything works, you should see something like this:
+If everything works, you should see a training history like this:

 ![alt text](training_cl_vs_qu.png)